SKiatpanichgij/SKiatpanichgij.github.io/_pages/about.md

 ---
 permalink: /
-title: Welcome to Sutipong's Website
+title: Welcome to Sutipong's Website!
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 Thanks for visiting my website!
 I am Researcher and Software Developer.

 Sutipong's personal website
 ======
 Summary: Experienced Software Development Manager with a demonstrated history in the inspection services industry.
 Skilled in leading R&D projects, developing innovative software solutions, and enhancing operational efficiency.
 Passionate about integrating cutting-edge technology to drive industry advancements.